Post Fetaured Image

 As a retiree, you may be on a fixed income.
 One of the best features some online teaching certification programs, such as ECAP, offer is the ability to pay later after you’ve completed your certification requirements.

-At ECAP, for example, you can start training for as little as $250.
-And, we defer 94% of fees until you start teaching.
+At ECAP, we defer 94% of fees until you start teaching.
 From there, fees are split up into very manageable monthly payments.
+Our application fee is FREE, and our $100 training fee can be broken up into four payments.

 You Have A Built-In Network